 CHECK TABLE query to track data loss in a timely manner.

-MergeTree family engines, the
+MergeTree family engines, if check_query_single_value_result = 0, the

 CHECK TABLE query shows a check status for every individual data part of a table on the local server.